Albertoo03/AStarAlgorithmApp/README.md

 # AStarAlgorithmApp
-App with GUI to determining the optimal path using A* algorithm.
+App with GUI for determining the optimal path using A* algorithm.